shirleyli2015/CS-598-DLH-Final-Project/README.md

 ====================================
 ...
 ```
-The evaluation time for one model is usually under one hour.
+The evaluation time of one model is usually under an hour.
 ## Bayesian Interpretation

 To obtain odds ratios and risk-scores with credible intervals from the last fully connected layer of the “Attention (concatenated time)” model, run: